Invaders from Mars (audio drama)

-Invaders from Mars is a Big Finish Productions audio drama based on the long-running British science fiction television series Doctor Who.
-This audio drama was later broadcast on BBC 7 in four weekly parts (starting on 29 October 2005) and was later rebroadcast on the same channel once more (beginning on 19 November 2006).
+Invaders from Mars is the twenty-eighth audio drama of the British science fiction audio series Doctor Who: The Monthly Adventures from Big Finish Productions.
+It was written and directed by Mark Gatiss.

+Initially released as a CD on 28 January 2002, this story was later broadcast on BBC 7 in four weekly parts (starting on 29 October 2005) and was later rebroadcast on the same channel once more (beginning on 19 November 2006).

 Summary

 In Manhattan 1938, the Eighth Doctor and Charley meet a crooked gangster, a Russian spy, a sinister fifth columnist and Orson Welles.
 Welles's broadcast of War of the Worlds is just a story, but maybe there really are aliens at loose.